Excellence: the lost mark of Christianity

 We have a problem in Christianity: we’ve lowered our standards to the point of mediocrity.
 To the point where we have a reputation for it and the world expects it.
-We see it everywhere: cheesy, poorly made Christian movies.
-Worship music that all sounds the same.
-Not to mention, working for a church is known for being one of the worst places to work when it comes to treatment, work-life balance, pay, and performance.
-Parishes have become a punchline of inefficiency, unhelpfulness, and even unkindness.
+We see it everywhere: cheesy, poorly made Christian movies, worship music that all sounds the same… Not to mention, Catholic parishes have become a punchline of inefficiency, unhelpfulness, and even unkindness.

-We have mistaken timidity for humility, obscurity for holiness, and weakness for kindness.
-We stopped striving—afraid that excellence looked too much like pride.
+We have mistaken passivity for humility and timidity for kindness.
+We stopped striving, afraid that excellence looked too much like pride.
 But holiness is strong, sharp, and disciplined.
 And we’ve traded the boldness of the saints for the blandness of being “nice.”

-But excellence used to be a mark of Christianity!
-We were once known for building beautiful cathedrals that amazed the world.
+But, excellence was once a mark of Christianity!
+We were known for building beautiful cathedrals that amazed the world.
 We led the culture in art, music, literature, and architecture, pointing to the divine with their beauty.
-The Church has also produced the best leaders in history—saints of courage and integrity, even of worldly success, who helped shape the future.
+And the Church has produced the best, boldest leaders in history—saints of courage and integrity, even of worldly success, who helped shape the future.
 Somewhere along the way, we lost that.
-Now, it’s time to get it back, for the glory of God and the salvation of souls.
+Now, it’s time to get excellence back, for the glory of God and the salvation of souls.

 Excellence Is Not Vanity, It’s Virtue

-When excellence is right-ordered, it isn’t about ego or self-interest; it’s about hard work and selflessness.
+When excellence is right-ordered, it isn’t about ego or self-interest—it’s about hard work and selflessness.
 “Whatever your task, work heartily, as serving the Lord and not men” (Col 3:23).
 Christians are meant to be diligent, dependable, and set apart.
 Laziness, sloppiness, and half-effort have no place in Christianity.
 Hard work and discipline make us holier and more like God, as Jesus says, “be perfect, as your heavenly Father is perfect” (Mt 5:48).
 Striving for excellence is a holy pursuit, akin to striving for virtue.
-And we all have unique, God-given gifts that we’re called to use with excellence for the sake of the world, not to bury them in the ground (see Mt 25).
+We all have unique, God-given gifts that we’re called to use with excellence for the sake of the world, not to bury our talents in the ground (Mt 25).

 Christians should be known as the best in our fields, known for integrity, generosity, and a standard of excellence that reflects our faith.
 In a time when it was common to cheat customers and cut corners for personal gain, Jesus offered a radical command to do business differently.
-He commands a higher standard of integrity, excellence, and generosity.
-It was a sign of contradiction then, and it still can be today.
+He commands a higher standard, which was a sign of contradiction then, and can still be today.

 “Good measure, pressed down, shaken together, running over, will be put into your lap.
 For the measure you give will be the measure you get back.”
 (Luke 6:38)